Chart Color Schemes

 Reservoir - North West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Reservoir-North West has a high cultural diversity with 40.7% of its population born overseas and 52.9% speaking a language other than English at home.
-Christianity is the main religion, comprising 64.9% of the population, compared to 45.0% in Greater Melbourne.
+Reservoir-North West has a high level of cultural diversity, with 40.7% of its population born overseas and 52.9% speaking a language other than English at home.
+Christianity is the predominant religion in Reservoir-North West, accounting for 64.9% of the population, compared to 45.0% across Greater Melbourne.
 The top three ancestry groups are Italian (29.9%), Australian (12.4%), and Other (12.0%).

 Frequently Asked Questions - Diversity